 Back in 2010 I shared the recipe for my Grandpa’s Pasta Salad as part of a Super Bowl post on what I was taking to a friend’s viewing party.
 It’s been buried for way too long, and really is perfect for picnic and potluck season, so I’m re-sharing it today with the name it really deserves, The BEST Pasta Salad.

-This recipe was originally titled “Grandpa’s Pasta Salad” because it was, you guessed it, my Grandpa’s favorite pasta salad which he requested for every special occasion.
+This recipe was originally titled “Grandpa’s Pasta Salad” because it was my Grandpa’s favorite pasta salad which he requested for every special occasion.
 His family came from Czechoslovakia and had an affinity for boldly flavored foods like sauerkraut, pickled pigs feet, and pepperoni, which is probably why he loved this salad so.

 No ‘kraut nor pickled pigs feet in here, though!
 Just cooked pasta tossed with chopped pepperoni, black olives, tomatoes, cucumbers, a delicious spice blend, and zesty Italian dressing which combine to make the most perfect pasta salad.
 My family has been eating this dish for decades and the good news is that it can be easily made gluten-free.